kaizokuv/AutoEmailApplier/README.md

 # AutoEmailApplier
 Tired of constantly sending the same emails to different companies to apply for them?
 Seeing how they use automation to filter us, I say we do the same with this, The AutoEmailApplier, just save a template into the source code, and fill up the blanks in the form and send.
 You can also attach pdfs such as your resume or cover letter, or both :D

 The main idea of this is simple, we make a script in Python that helps us automate the tediousness of constantly rewriting the same thing over and over and over again for different companies.
-This ReadMe will be split into afew sections, how the code works, screenshots and how to change stuff so you can add and remove stuff.
+This ReadMe will include how the code works, screenshots and how to change stuff so you can add and remove stuff.
+If there's anything you need help with don't feel shy to reach out to me via my email and I'll help best i can.

 # How the code works
 First up is the template.
 The code has the template I personally use to reach out to companies and get a conversation going between me and the company.